startupdetroit/Code-Of-Conduct/README.md

-# The #startupdetroit Code Of Conduct
+# Code of Conduct | Startup Detroit
-If you have any suggestions, please submit an [issue](https://github.com/startupdetroit/Code-Of-Conduct/issues) or submit a [pull request](https://github.com/startupdetroit/Code-Of-Conduct/pulls) with proposed changes.
+## Background

-## **Background**
+Why a Code of Conduct?
+Startup Detroit is an open source, community run project.

 Online communities include people from many different backgrounds.
 The Startup Detroit contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, ethnicity, religion, sexuality, or similar personal characteristic.